Lost Weekend (song)

 1 November 1985 by Polydor Records as the second single from their second studio album Easy Pieces.
 The song was written by band members Neil Clark, Lloyd Cole and Lawrence Donegan, and produced by Clive Langer and Alan Winstanley.
-It peaked at number 17 in the UK Singles Chart and remained in the top 75 for seven weeks.
+It peaked at number 17 in the UK singles chart and remained in the top 75 for seven weeks.
+It also hit number 10 in Ireland.
+It is the highest-ever charting song of Cole's, whether with Commotions or as a solo act.

 Background

 Cole was inspired to write the lyrics to "Lost Weekend" after he fell ill during a visit to Amsterdam in the Netherlands.
 He told The Mouth Magazine in 2020, "As I remember it, I was going over to sort of rendezvous there with my girlfriend of the time.
 I got ill, properly ill and was confined to hotel quarters."

 Speaking of the influence that Iggy Pop's 1977 song "The Passenger" had on "Lost Weekend", Cole recalled in 2010, "It just went that way in rehearsal and while we were aware that the rhythm part was the same, the chords and everything else was different, so we weren't bothered.
 Gosh, I wish it owed more – 'The Passenger' is a fantastic track, 'Lost Weekend', to my ear, is a decent tune done overly quirkily."